gabrieledangeli/OptML_miniproject_FGY/README.md

 # OptML_miniproject_FGY
-Project 1 for the "CS-439 Optimization to Machine Learning" course from EPFL.
+Project 1 for the "CS-439 Optimization for Machine Learning" course from EPFL.